A Bayesian information criterion for singular models: Background

-Simulation studies on rank selection have shown that the standard BIC, with $d_i=\dim(\model_i)$ in Definition~\ref{def:bic}, has a tendency to select overly small ranks; for a recent example see \cite{cheng:2012}.
-The quoted values of $\lambda_i(\pi_0)$ give a theoretical explanation as the use of dimension in BIC leads to overpenalization of models that contain the true data-generating distribution but are not minimal in that regard. $ \Diamond$ \end{example}
+While the regularity conditions in its derivation are not met, it is common practice to apply the standard BIC for selection of the rank.
+In doing so, one typically takes $d_i=\dim(\model_i)$ in~\eqref{def:bic}.
+Simulation studies on rank selection have shown that this criterion has a tendency to favor overly small ranks; for a recent example see \cite{cheng:2012}.
+The quoted values of $\lambda_i(\pi_0)$ give a theoretical explanation for this empirical phenomenon, as the use of dimension in BIC leads to overpenalization of models that contain the true data-generating distribution but are not minimal in that regard. \end{example}